-Defining it?
+Define creativity?
 For science, there is no creation just transformation.
-But for the philosophical realism, an idea can be created, a concept.
+But for philosophical realism, an idea can be created, a concept.
 Nevertheless back to Materialism, the idea is still a chemical reaction in our brain.
 It is endless.
-So a good approach to define creativity is simply by asking 6 artists about how they “create”, because at the end it is always about work!
+So a good approach to define creativity is simply by asking 6 artists about how they “create” because in the end it is always about work!

 The Call From Inside